CanCanCommunity/cancancan/README.md

 end
 ```

 You can also use a string that will be evaluated in the context of the controller using `instance_eval` and needs to contain valid Ruby code.
-This does come in handy when using a PermittedParams class as suggested in Railscast 371:

     load_and_authorize_resource param_method: 'permitted_params.article'